eoff93/pomodoro-timer/README.md

 A simple app that implements the famous pomodoro learning technique.

-Made with Babel and SCSS.
+Made with Babel, jQuery and SCSS.

 ## Motivation